ceso/hackthebox-themes/install.md

 ### Don't see your terminal listed here?

-no need to worry just cat the sequance file and this way you can get the color theme in any terminal instantly i recommend puttin it in your bashrc (this way it also works inside tmux)
+no need to worry just cat the sequance file and this way you can get the color theme in any terminal instantly i recommend putting it in your bashrc (this way it also works inside tmux)

 `cat hackthebox/sequences`